pitr/angular-rails-templates/README.md

 Your template files can have the extensions **.html** or **.ajs**

-In your application, add a dependency to the `templates` module.
+In your application, add a dependency to the `templates` module, like so:

+    angular.module("MyApp", ["templates"])

 ## Main difference from original gem

 This fork uses actual file names with paths as keys, this is the only difference.

-You can change location of your templates folder like so:
+You can change location of your templates folder in your initializers:

-    config.templates_dir = "path/to/my/templates"
+    Rails.configuration.angular_templates.templates_dir = "angular/templates"

-by default "angular/templates" is used.
+by default `angular/templates` folder is used. `templates_dir` will be trimmed for all angularjs template keys.

+You can also change angularjs module name:

+    Rails.configuration.angular_templates.module_name = "templates"

 ## License